Midway, Gadsden County, Florida

 Midway is a city in Gadsden County, Florida, United States.
-The population was 3,004 at the 2010 census, up from 1,446 at the 2000 census.
 It is part of the Tallahassee, Florida Metropolitan Statistical Area.
+According to the 2020 census, the population was 3,537, up from 3,004 at the 2010 census.

 History

-Midway has a very long history going back to the early days of Florida during its contact by Spanish explorers.
+Midway has a long history going back to the early days of Florida during its contact by Spanish explorers.
 There is a myth that has it that it was a point determined by representatives from Pensacola and St. Augustine to be Florida's capital, even though no point has actually been proven.

+A normal school under the supervision of W. D. Scull was reportedly being established in Midway in 1867.
+The Florida Archives have a 1930 photograph of Florida Fuller Earth's mine in Midway.
 In 1986, Midway was incorporated into a city by the special act of the Florida Legislature.

 Geography

 Midway is located in eastern Gadsden County at 30.494878°N 84.462590°W. The city limits extend from the Little River in the west to the Ochlockonee River in the east.
 The Ochlockonee forms the Gadsden County–Leon County border.